TOP INTERNATIONAL DESTINATIONS WITH TODDLERS

 My kids got a thrill out of riding the world’s fastest elevator to the 360-degree indoor observation deck of Taipei 101, once the world’s tallest building.
 Taipei also has a dedicated Children’s Amusement Park with lots of easy rides for toddlers.

 In terms of dining, our toddlers always enjoyed easy-to-slurp noodles from local noodle shops; they are everywhere.
-Modern Toilet, a toilet, and poo-themed restaurant, really made them laugh.
+Modern Toilet, a toilet, and a poo-themed restaurant, really made them laugh.
 For some reason, toddlers find poop funny.

 For accommodation, we enjoyed our stay at Grand Hyatt, which had amazing views of Taipei, a children’s playroom, and free life jackets in the outdoor swimming pool.